 Manufacturer Marketers’ efforts are maturing

-Data from 2016 suggests that many organizations are growing out of the young and first-steps phases of content marketing and into the adolescent phase.
-In fact, 37% of 2016’s respondents say their organizations are in the adolescent phase of content marketing maturity vs. 29% in 2015.
-According to the Content Marketing Association, with maturity comes experience.
+Data from 2016 suggests that many organizations are growing out of the young and first-steps phases and into the adolescent phase.
+In fact, 37% of 2016’s respondents say their organizations are in the adolescent phase of maturity vs. 29% in 2015.
+With maturity comes experience.
 Manufacturers learn what works and what doesn’t work over time.
-Additionally, those organizations with higher levels of content marketing maturity often are more successful with their content marketing efforts.
+Additionally, those organizations with higher levels of content marketing maturity often are more successful with their efforts.

 Where to from here